How to view & search WooCommerce customer order history

 How to filter customers by order date range

-Then there are the different order status.
-This filter is a straightforward method to quickly check issues in your orders.
-It’s possible to filter users with refunds, pending or canceled orders.
+Then, there are the different order statuses.
+This filter is a straightforward method to check issues in your orders quickly.
+It’s possible to filter users with refunds pending or canceled orders.
 Once you identify these users, you can further investigate what is causing these issues.

 WooCommerce customer order history by order status

 In addition, the status filter can be used as a health check for your site.
-You can filter users who have non-completed orders in the last few days and check back with them.
-That’s a good approach to stay on top of everything and be proactive in your customer interactions.
+You can filter users with non-completed orders in the last few days and check back with them.
+That’s an excellent approach to staying on top of everything and being proactive in customer interactions.

 WooCommerce customer history by order status and date ranges

 Additionally, order price ranges are a quick way to filter customer history by price.
-This is a great addition to the lifetime value field.
-Thus, it’s possible to filter customers by each of their individual purchases’ totals as well as by their lifetime value.
+This is an excellent addition to the lifetime value field.
+Thus, it’s possible to filter customers by each of their individual purchases’ totals and lifetime value.

-A quick example of this would be on high ticket customer analysis.
-If you know that your average ticket size is $120, then you can filter all customers who have higher amounts.
-This gives you a list of WooCommerce customer order purchase history for higher than average purchase customers.
+A quick example of this would be high-ticket customer analysis.
+If you know that your average ticket size is $120, you can filter all customers with higher amounts.
+This gives you a list of WooCommerce customer order purchase history for higher-than-average purchase customers.

 Filter WooCommerce customer by order price and ticket size

 Last but not least, there’s the product filter.
-These filters give you a WooCommerce customer order history by products ordered.
-Thus, if you want to know everyone who purchased a specific product, you can simply search for it:
+These filters give you a WooCommerce customer order history by purchased products.
+Thus, if you want to know everyone who purchased a specific product, you can search for it:

 Filter customers by products bought